 - Create multimedia and Web-based products that support instruction.

-- Apply classroom and school-based data, research, and reflection to make sound instructional decisions. advocate for change, and build program support.
+- Apply classroom and school-based data, research, and reflection to make sound instructional decisions.

 The Master of Education degree program requires 33 credits of coursework (11 courses).
 This coursework includes 30 credits (ten courses) of required core courses and a 3-credit integrative capstone project.